grew-nlp/grew_doc/content/tutorial/04_terminaison.md

 ## A stupid looping rule

-Consider now adverbs: the same tag `ADV` is used in both annotation setting.
+Consider now adverbs: the same tag `ADV` is used in both annotation settings.
 We can then imagine the (somehow stupid) rule [`adverb.grs`](/tutorial/04_termination/adverb.grs) :

 {{< grew file="/static/tutorial/04_termination/adverb.grs" >}}

 Then apply it to our input graph, first alone and then with the `Onf` strategy:
 ```
 grew transform -config sequoia -grs adverb.grs -strat "adv" -i frwiki_50.1000_00907.seq.conll
 grew transform -config sequoia -grs adverb.grs -strat "Onf(adv)" -i frwiki_50.1000_00907.seq.conll